navazsayani/brandforgeAi/src/content/blog/ai-image-refinement-step-by-step-guide.md

 Compare our starting point to our final image.
 We went from a generic stock photo to a rich, story-driven brand asset in five simple, iterative steps.

 This is the power of AI refinement.
 It puts you in the driver's seat, allowing you to act as the art director for your own brand.
+This is a core part of the [BrandForge AI platform's philosophy](/features).

 **Key Takeaways for Your Own Refinements:**